 18. Make Use of Tools and Software

 As a sales manager, you can provide the sales staff with the necessary resources and software.
-Such tools assist you in automating and successfully completing a vast number of tasks.
+Such tools assist you in automating and completing a vast number of tasks.

 19. Adopt a Positive Attitude